SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Added 50% more building slots in each state
 - Added impassable terrain around Gibraltar
 - Removed adapatable trait
+- Removed mine and sub 3/4 research
 - Removed mine laying/sweeping technology focuses
 - Hid ahistorical political advisors
 - Nerfed air production continuous -10% -> -5%
 - Total Mobilisation can only be selected it Germany is at war with Soviet Union (Japan is an exception)